getgauge/docs.gauge.org/getting_started/windows_installation.rst

 .. figure:: ../images/windows/installer.png
       :alt: Windows installer

-Once you finished installing Gauge, you can go ahead and `install the Gauge Extension for VS Code Plugin <#step-2-installing-gauge-extension-for-vscode>`__
+Once you finished installing Gauge, you can go ahead and `install the Gauge Extension for Visual Studio Code Plugin <#step-2-installing-gauge-extension-for-vscode>`__

 .. note::
     Gauge automatically sends `telemetry data <https://gauge.org/telemetry>`__ to help us improve the product.
 If you prefer not to have this data sent, you can choose to  `opt out <https://manpage.gauge.org/gauge_telemetry.html>`__.